 COGConnect Phase Questions to consider whilst watching the video Space for your notes Preparing Pause the video and look at the way the room is set up for consulting.
 What do you notice?
 Opening How does the Doctor open the consultation?
 What do you notice about the patient's response?

-Gathering This consultation is edited for TV and is therefore shorted than a normal consultation and some of the memory r assessment is missing.
+This consultation is edited for TV and is therefore shorter than a normal consultation and some of the memory assessment is missing.
 Despite that, what do you notice about the information gathered?
 What are the patient's ideas about his memory problems (what does he think might be causing them)?
 What are the patient's worries about this situation?
 What aspects of a patient's lifeworld might be important where memory is a problem?
 How do we 'examine' memory?
 What other information gathering can you identify?
-Formulating What does the doctor think is going on here?
-Explaining Can you identify any explaining in this consultation?
+What does the doctor think is going on here?
+Can you identify any explaining in this consultation?
 If so, does it take account of the patient's understanding?
-Activating Do you notice any activating in this consultation?
+Do you notice any activating in this consultation?
 What aspects of lifestyle might be important for a patient with memory problems?
-Planning Can you identify a clear management plan?
+Can you identify a clear management plan?
 What do you think the pitfalls might be?
-Closing How does the doctor close this consultation?
-Integrating What does the doctor need to do now to appropriately integrate this consultation?
+How does the doctor close this consultation?
+What does the doctor need to do now to appropriately integrate this consultation?
 How do patients integrate new information about their health, or new potential diagnoses?
 What might this patient do now?
 What might the emotional impact of this consultation be for the doctor?
 What might the emotional impact of this consultation be for the patient and his wife?
-Generic Consulting skills Note down the skills you observe being used in this consultation
+Note down the skills you observe being used in this consultation than a normal consultation and some of the memory assessment is missing.
+Despite that, what do you notice about the information gathered?
+What are the patient's ideas about his memory problems (what does he think might be causing them)?
+What are the patient's worries about this situation?
+What aspects of a patient's lifeworld might be important where memory is a problem?
+How do we 'examine' memory?
+What other information gathering can you identify?
+What does the doctor think is going on here?
+Can you identify any explaining in this consultation?
+If so, does it take account of the patient's understanding?
+Do you notice any activating in this consultation?
+What aspects of lifestyle might be important for a patient with memory problems?
+Can you identify a clear management plan?
+What do you think the pitfalls might be?
+How does the doctor close this consultation?
+What does the doctor need to do now to appropriately integrate this consultation?
+What might this patient do now?
+What might this patient do now?
+What might the emotional impact of this consultation be for the patient and his wife?
+Note down the skills you observe being used in this

-There is a lot of useful info here. http://gpcog.com.au/index/frequently-asked-questions.
-Read through the FAQs especially the bit about what to keep in mind when administering GPCOG.
+There is a lot of useful info here: http://gpcog.com.au/index/frequently-asked-questions Read through the FAQs especially the bit about what to keep in mind when administering GPCOG.